History

 Jessop’s recommendations were accepted by Outram and the proprietors except for the location of the junction at Swarkestone.
 His recommendation to site the junction below rather than above Swarkestone lock on the Trent & Mersey, due to geological conditions, was ignored by Outram and the stretch to Cuttle Brook is sited on a gravel bed which moves due to the gravel acting as a liquid.
 We will solve this when we rebuild the canal with a junction below Swarkestone lock.

-The canal was to be built as a broad canal, capable of taking trent barges, the locks being 90ft long and 15ft wide and the depth was 5ft.
-To reduce costs, the canal was to cross the Derwent in Derby on the level rather than an aqueduct; the level being maintained by a weir and a wooden bridge would be provided for the horses.
+The canal was to be built as a broad canal, capable of taking Trent barges, the locks being 90ft long and 15ft wide and the depth was 5ft.
+To reduce costs, the canal was to cross the River Derwent in Derby on the level rather than an aqueduct; the level being maintained by a weir and a wooden bridge would be provided for the horses.

 Royal Assent